SimondeMoreau/DOC-Depth/Rendering/README.md

 ## Rendering

-To apply DOC-Depth composite rendering to the pre-processed dataset, use the following command :
+To apply DOC-Depth composite rendering to the pre-processed dataset, use the following command:

 ```bash